5 Tips for the Perfect Wedding Day Timeline

 WHERE TO START

 Your wedding day timeline is one of the most important parts of planning whether you are planning your dream elopement or an intimate wedding.
 Having a well thought out timeline will give you the freedom to enjoy your day and relax (and will also guarantee that you get the most out of your wedding photos!)
 I am always more than happy to help you with your timeline!
 Whether you hire a wedding coordinator or not, I work with all of my couples before the wedding day to make sure a schedule is in place that fits their vision and gives plenty of time for beautiful photos.

 Start building your timeline early in your planning rather than waiting until the very end.
-Review your timeline with your caterer, photographer, hair/makeup pros, and entertainment so everyone is on the same page about setup or deliveries.
-You will have time to make adjustments instead of trying to deal with it last minute.
+Review your timeline with your caterer, photographer, hair/makeup pros, and entertainment so everyone is on the same page about setup and deliveries.
+Starting early will give you time to make adjustments instead of trying to deal with it last minute.
 I recommend using a planning tool to help keep you organized.
-One of my favorites is Aisle Planner it which can provide you with an outline of your tasks, a set schedule, and who doesn't love when technology makes our lives easier!
+One of my favorites is Aisle Planner which can provide you with a print and email outline of your tasks, a set schedule, and who doesn't love when technology makes our lives easier!

-Most of all have fun and be present and enjoy the day!
+Most of all, have fun and be in the moment and enjoy the day!
 Remember your wedding is about you and your partner promising to love and care for each other for the rest of your lives.